KITS, Modules, Product Post

 Uploading the Code

-To initiate the process, uploading the code to your Arduino Uno is a straightforward process.
-First and foremost, follow these step-by-step instructions to get your project up and running:
+Uploading the code to your Arduino Uno is pretty simple to start the process.
+First, follow these easy steps to get your project going:

 How to upload code in Arduino uno

 1. Connect Your Arduino: First, connect your Arduino Uno to your computer using a USB cable.
-Then, ensure the Arduino IDE (Integrated Development Environment) is installed on your computer.
+Install the Arduino IDE (Integrated Development Environment) on your computer.

 2. Open the Arduino IDE: Launch the Arduino IDE on your computer.
 This software is where you’ll write, edit, and upload your code.